kuzzleio/documentation/README.md

 ## Scaffolding tool

-Creating the files needed to document SDK actions can be a daunting task.
+Creating the files needed to document SDK actions can be a boring task.
 A scaffolding tool automatically creates all the files needed to document a sdk action.

 ```bash